-In addition to the general memorandum of understanding requirements outlined in Article III.G.3 of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor memorandum of understanding requirements:
+In addition to the general memorandum of understanding requirements outlined in Article III.G.3 of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor Memorandum of Understanding (MOU) requirements:

-1. The Contractor shall enter into MOUs with subcontracted managed care plans.
+1. The Contractor shall enter into MOUs with managed care plans.
 The MOU shall outline the mechanism for sharing information and coordination of service delivery pursuant to STC 151 (b) and (c).